Met Office Yellow Warning for high winds on Monday

 Attending Court

-If you want to attend the court hearing, the Magistrate will ask if you have a valid defence which will stop a liability order being granted.
+If you want to attend the court hearing, the Magistrate will ask if you have a valid defence which will stop a liability order from being granted.

 The most common defences that the Magistrate will take into account are: